- cosmology (n.)

 - cotangent (n.)

-- from co. tangent, abbreviation of complement + tangent (n.).
+- a contraction of co. tangent, abbreviation of complement + tangent (n.).

 - cote (n.)